micburks/rfcs/text/0000-service-hook.md

 }
 ```

-Though I can find examples of its usage, `getServices` is an undocumented method so it's possibly intended to be private or unstable.
+`getService` provides access to the resolved service, which is exactly what we want.
+Though I can find examples of its usage, `getService` is an undocumented method so it's possibly intended to be private.

-Alternatively, the resolved plugins will need to be made available to the Context Provider in some other way.
-Admittedly, I would need more details here for an in-depth alternate solution.
-Since plugins can be overwritten, we need to be sure the DI system has resolved all plugins.

 # Drawbacks